jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 | 2   | **+0.92** | +0.85 | ±1.0 |
 | 3   | **-0.92** | +0.85 | ±1.0 |

-**Note:** The "DR2" column shows the observed lag correlations of the whitened residuals.
-Since the MLE fit gives \(\sigma_X = 0\), the OU and QNM models predict exactly the same lag correlations as ΛCDM (i.e., they are identical to the observed values because they just replicate the data covariance).
-The predicted positive correlations of the OU model are completely absent.
+Note: The "DR2" column shows the observed lag correlations of the whitened residuals.
+When \(\sigma_X = 0\), the OU and QNM kernels vanish, so the total covariance reduces to \(C_{\rm std}\).
+The predicted lag correlations are therefore those of ΛCDM (i.e., zero after whitening).
+The observed values are the result of the whitening of the raw data and are consistent with zero within the large error bars.
 ### 6.3 Interpretation

 For N = 7 bins, the standard error is \(\sigma_\rho \approx 1/\sqrt{N-3} \approx 0.5\), giving a 95% confidence interval of approximately ±1.0.
 The observed lag correlations in DR2 fluctuate wildly ((-0.96), (+0.92), (-0.92)), but all are consistent with zero within the large error bars.
 None of the measured lags are individually significant at 95% confidence.

 Crucially, the alternating pattern (−0.96, +0.92, −0.92) is consistent with a numerical artifact of the whitening procedure when \(\sigma_X \approx 0\): the covariance matrix reduces to \(C_{\rm std}\), and the whitened residuals carry the same oscillatory structure as the raw BAO measurements.
 When \(\sigma_X = 0\), the OU and QNM kernels vanish, so the total covariance reduces to \(C_{\rm std}\).
 The whitened residuals are therefore those of ΛCDM, and the lag correlations are simply the correlations of the raw data after whitening.
 The predicted positive correlations of the OU model are absent, which is fully consistent with the MLE result \(\sigma_X \to 0\).
 The data show no correlated stochastic noise.

-"The absence of signal in both the likelihood and the lag correlations is inconsistent with the predictions of the OU/QNM stochastic model.
+The absence of signal in both the likelihood and the lag correlations is inconsistent with the predictions of the OU/QNM stochastic model.
 This indicates that, for the specific kernel and background considered, the model is not supported by the current DESI DR2 precision.
-However, a definitive conclusion requires a simultaneous fit of the stochastic parameters with the CPL background and the >20 bins of Euclid DR1."
+However, a definitive conclusion requires a simultaneous fit of the stochastic parameters with the CPL background and the >20 bins of Euclid DR1.

 ---